 Brad Grant & Dennis Mann

-The architectural press continues to report weak African American representation in the profession, not only for practice, but also for architectural education.
-The National Architectural Accrediting Board (NAAB) reported that for the 1993–94 academic year, 6.3 percent of students in accredited B. Arch and M. Arch programs were African American.
+The architectural press continued to report weak African American representation in the profession.
+This is true not only for practice but also for architectural education.
+The National Architectural Accrediting Board reports that for the 1993–94 academic year, 6.3 percent of students in accredited B. Arch and M. Arch programs were African American.
 In that same year, only 3.6 percent of the graduates from both of those programs were African American.
+African American women are even less represented in practice.
+We listed only eighty-four women in the 1996 directory.
 No recent statistics tell us how many graduates remain in the profession as interns or continue on to licensure.
-African American women are even less represented in practice; we listed only 84 women in the 1996 directory.